This is the multi-page printable view of this section. Click here to print.

 Audio management, event-based sound, music scoring, mixing, and Klatt voice synthesis for the GS_Play framework.

 GS_Audio is the audio management gem for GS_Play.
-It provides event-based sound playback, a multi-layer music scoring system, mixing buses with effects chains, and a built-in Klatt formant voice synthesizer with 3D spatial audio.
+It provides a visual node-based audio event authoring system, a multi-layer music scoring system, mixing buses with effects chains, and a built-in Klatt formant voice synthesizer with 3D spatial audio.
 All audio features integrate with the GS_Play manager lifecycle and respond to standby mode automatically.

 For architecture details, component properties, and extension patterns, see the GS_Audio API.